dcaoyuan/nbscala/README.md

 * Maven 2.x/3.x
 * NetBeans 7.2

-### Branchs:
+### Branches:
 * master -- tracking Scala 2.10.x currently
 * 2.9.x  -- for Scala 2.9.x

 ### Setting nb.installation property for maven
 Hint: This is going to be removed in the future.
-There is allready a nbm-application based subproject which can be used to run all modules of the plugin.
+There is already a nbm-application based subproject which can be used to run all modules of the plugin.
 See the scala.app/pom.xml for more information, what is still missing.

 Make a new copy of your installed NetBeans (which will be used to run 'mvn nbm:run-ide' goal), check if there is a directory 'nbscala' under this copy, if yes, delete it.
 Then set 'nb.installation' property in your maven settings.xml (.m2/settings.xml) to point to this copy: